Horse Rescue Ranch

 Day 1 - Arrive in the Idaho, USA;

 You will need to fly to Pullman / Moscow Regional Airport.
 Upon your arrival, you will be met by someone from the project.
 You’ll then be transferred to your accommodation on the project site.

 For 4-10 weeks – Care for Wild orphaned, sick and injured Horses!
 Also, assist in educating the public!

 For the coming weeks you will have a wonderful time working with a wide range of Horses, educating the public and providing assistance at a nearby wildlife rehab facility!

 Your last day - you will be transferred back to the airport to take a flight back home.
 Of course it is possible to extend your stay in and travel around; we can help you with trips and/or accommodation.

-Your last day - Volunteers will be living in a in shared rooms in an apartment on site of the ranch.
+Volunteers will be living in shared rooms in an apartment on site of the ranch.
 There is also a kitchen and living area.
 Laundry services will be provided.
 Wireless internet and transportation will be provided as well.
 Things like plates, glasses, pots and pans, bedding, bath towels, etc. will be present at the guest house so you will not need to bring anything of that nature.

 Things to bring from home

 - Clothes for mild temperatures as well as for summer for warm temperatures.
 Make sure that these clothes are allowed to get dirty.
 Jeans and long sleeves are most suitable for working and a comfortable working shoes/boot.